-That Cabinet recommends to Council that it approves the procurement and award of contracts which support the delivery of the Capital Programme.
+That Council approves the procurement and award of contracts which support the delivery of the Capital Programme.
 All contract awards will be subject to the approval by Executive Directors (via an Executive Director Report) under the relevant Departmental Scheme of Delegation.